react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 #### `headerBackground`

-Use this with `headerTransparent` to provide a component to render in the background of the header.
+Use this with `headerTransparent` to provide a Function which returns a React Element to render in the background of the header.
 You can use this with a blur view, for example, to create a translucent header.

 #### `headerBackgroundTransitionPreset`